matomo-org/developer-documentation/docs/piwik-on-the-command-line.md

 ./console list
 ```

-To get more information about a single command (such as what arguments it takes), run the following command:
+To get more information about a single command (such as its arguments), run the following command:

 ```bash
 ./console help <command>